 (6) Spring water is the name of the water derived from an underground formation from which water flows naturally to the surface of the earth.
 Spring water shall be collected only at the spring or through a bore hole tapping the underground formation feeding the spring.
 There shall be a natural force causing the water to flow to the surface through a natural orifice.
 The location of the spring shall be identified.
 Spring water collected with the use of an external force shall be from the same underground stratum as the spring, as shown by a measurable hydraulic connection using a hydrogeologically valid method between the bore hole and the natural spring, and shall have all the physical properties, before treatment, and be of the same composition and quality, as the water that flows naturally to the surface of the earth.
 If spring water is collected with the use of an external force, water must continue to flow naturally to the surface of the earth through the spring's natural orifice.
 Plants shall demonstrate using a hydrogeologically valid method, that an appropriate hydraulic connection exists between the natural orifice of the spring and the bore hole.

-(7) Sterile water is the name of the water that meets sterility tests in the United States pharmacopeia, 23rd revision, January 1, 1995.
+(7) Sterile water is the name of the water that meets sterility tests in the United States pharmacopeia, 23rd revision, January 1, 1995, which can be found at www.usp.org.
 Alternatively the water may be called sterilized water.

 (8) Well water is the name of the water from a hole bored, drilled, or otherwise constructed in the ground which taps the water of an aquifer.

-In addition to labeling standards set forth in paragraph (A) of this rule and section 901:3-1-11 of the Administrative Code, the following standards shall also apply:
+In addition to labeling standards set forth in paragraph (A) of this rule and rule 901:3-1-11 of the Administrative Code, the following standards shall also apply: